algolia/jekyll-algolia/docs-src/src/commandline.md

 file.

 **Note that this method trades off security for convenience, so be very careful when using it.
-Do not commit this file in your versioning system.**
+Do not commit this file in your versioning system (add it to your `.gitignore` for example).**

-*This API key has write
-access to your index, so you have to keep it secret.
-For example, you should add `_algolia_api_key` to your `.gitignore` file.
-It contains your private API key*